Our main documentation index lacks a page about metadata and MAT.

 The homepage of MAT (https://mat.boum.org/) is pretty good at introducing what metadata are.
 So we should definitely point to it, and maybe reuse parts of it.

-#4 Updated by ArgySan about 4 years ago
+#4 Updated by ArgySan over 4 years ago

 Let me know, is this way too simplistic?

 MAT (Metadata Anonymisation Toolkit) is a toolkit that anonymizes and removes metadata from your files.
 It does this utilizing a library, a GUI application and, if you prefer, a CLI application.

 Simply put, MAT removes all metadata from files leaving them empty.
 Unfortunately, watermarks and steganographic tags won’t be removed but unlike metadata being added by default by many utilities, watermarks are not usually inadvertently added and the original author will likely be aware of their existence.
 Basically, MAT will protect you from accidental metadata leakage, but not customized metadata specifically included to track down you, the author.

 Why do we care?

 Because just about every file being uploaded to the internet contains metadata.
 From Office documents to .flac audio files and beyond, they all have metadata embedded, and that metadata tells the world where, when, and most crucially, who uploaded it.
 This defeats the purpose of Tails and our ‘privacy for anyone, anywhere’ mantra.